Will-ALVIDI/cppStartingKit/README.md

 If you are anyone else you can find tips to customize your Sublime Text environment.

-This guide covers the key points to start using Sublime Text 3 for C++ under Windows 7 x64.
+This guide covers the key points to start using Sublime Text 3 for C++ projects under Windows 7 x64.
 Things are pretty much the same depending on your version of Sublime Text and your operating system.

 The informations provided in this guide should help you to understand the core of the **C++ Starting Kit** and how globally things work inside Sublime Text.